Top 50 Best Places to Visit in Singapore

 2. Changi International Airport

 Changi International Airport is one of the best airports in the world with hundreds of awards under its belt.
 It has full facilities for travellers from babies to adult with special needs, children's playground, several open-air gardens, fitness and spa centres, a transit hotel, internet services, a post office, medical clinics and pharmacies, restaurants, swimming pool and napping areas.
-The free Skytrain service transports passengers between the three terminals.
+The free Skytrain service transports passengers between the four terminals.
+Passengers in transit with over 5 hours to spare can also register for a free tour of the city.
 The mass rapid transit trains (MRT), public buses, taxis and free shuttle buses bring visitors to and from the airport.

 Can't Get to Orchard Rd Now?

 Shop online at Rainbow Cabin!
 You can get heaps of fashion items and gadgets at great prices.

 3. Orchard Road